 8. Colour Theory

-The colour of the website gives the huge impact on the UI design and how the users observe a site.
+The colour of the website gives the huge impact on the UI design theme and how the users observe a site.
 Change the colour of a website from the muted green to hot pint can extremely change the impact of that web design has.

 For designers and marketers, the challenge is in balancing these complex roles that colour plays to create an attractive, effective design.